 - Do you want to stay at a campsite in a National Park campground, in a National Forest campsite or at a private RV park, campground or on private land?

-- Don’t forget that first-come, first-served dispersed campsites are usually lacking in amenities.
+- Don’t forget that first-come, first-served dispersed campsites on public land are usually lacking in amenities and have limited facilities.

 - Things like picnic tables, a running water source, flush toilets, shower facilities and electricity may not be available in these types of campgrounds so you’ll need to be prepared by bringing your own camp gear to be self-sufficient in a remote area where these primitive camping spots are located.

 - If you are only slightly familiar with boondocking … or have no experience with it at all, we can help you!

 - Why are you going on this trip?